Kendog09/Kendog09.github.io/docs/deployment.md

 1.

-## Use Case 2: Find toilets using geolocation
+## Use Case 2: To find toilet that has specific facilities

 1.